 Warranty: Yes, 1 year limited

-The Fotile 4-in-1 Chef Cubii Countertop Steam Oven is one such entrant into the best oven marketplace, offering not just the more common air frying and convection oven capabilities but also the ability to steam food, proof bread and (allegedly) dehydrate everything from grapes to mushrooms.
+The Fotile 4-in-1 Chef Cubii Countertop Steam Oven is one such entrant into the best countertop oven marketplace.
+It offers not just the more common air frying and convection oven capabilities but also the ability to steam food, proof bread, and (allegedly) dehydrate everything from grapes to mushrooms.

 The Fotile 4-in-1 Chef Cubii Countertop Steam Oven retails for $499 and is available to purchase from the manufacturer.
 It’s also available on Amazon, Lowe’s, Home Depot, P.C.
 Richard & Son, and Wayfair.